Violence in Our Schools

 Saturday, August 16, 1980

 New students usually begin arriving at colleges a few weeks before classes start to settle in and make new friends.
-So it wasn't out of the ordinary that 19-year-old Jamie D. Wilding from Ontario, Canada, and Douglas Lee Woodworth, also 19, from Warwick, Rhode Island, were on campus this week prior to the beginning of their classes.
+So it wasn't out of the ordinary that 19-year-old Jamie D. Wilding from Ontario, Canada, and Douglas Lee Woodworth, also 19, from Warwick, Rhode Island, were on campus this week before the beginning of their classes.
 Between midnight and 12:30 this morning, Jamie left his dorm room at Krug Hall to visit Douglas at Benson Hall.
 During the meeting, Douglas stabbed Jamie to death and then pushed his body out the window, his eighth-story window.
 Shortly after Jamie's body was found, police arrested Douglas and charged him with first-degree premeditated murder.
 However, that charge was reduced to second-degree murder on Monday when he was released to his parent's custody.
 On Wednesday, October 29, 1980, Douglas pleaded guilty to second-degree murder.
 Gallaudet is a college for the deaf and has been opened since 1864.

 Source: Washington Post - 1st Murder at Gallaudet College Shock Campus; Washington Post - Man Enters a Plea of Guilty in Fatal Gallaudet Stabbing